DSoftTechnology/ADS-FDA-Pool3/README.md

 TBD - Provided instructions for Windows and Linux.

-###l) Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge
+###l) Prototype and underlying platforms used to create and run prototype are openly licensed and free of charge

 The following were used to create and run the ADS prototype:
 * Mono (http://www.mono-project.com)